danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 * From "predictions are wrong" to "negativity bias" question at end of one and another at beginning of next feels awkward
 * intro para
   * awkward wording "it starts to feel like a constant signal drowned in noise"
-* convert "What I Focus on" to more prose than bullet points maybe?
 * Should the topic of superforecasters be a separate section?
   * are there any superforecasters in AI that we should be listening to?
   * is "Good Judgement Project" still active?
 Any AI analysis within that? https://en.wikipedia.org/wiki/The_Good_Judgment_Project